yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 ~~~

 Now it is far better!
-The root is shown by starting by the `<` character.
+The root is shown by starting the line with the `<` character.
-And each other line start by a `:`.
+And each following line starts with a `:`.
 But we could also use another type.

 <div class="codehighlight">